-Pasadena, Calif. — John Landgraf, chairman of FX Networks and FX Productions, talked up the launch of FX on Hulu March 2 at TCA press tour in Pasadena.
+John Landgraf, chairman of FX Networks and FX Productions, talked up the launch of FX on Hulu March 2 at the TCA Winter Press Tour in Pasadena, Calif.
 Describing it as a “branded hub on the Hulu platform,” he called streaming on Hulu a “transformative opportunity” for the cable network, including the allure of FX programming streaming commercial-free.

 More than 40 FX series will be available on Hulu.
 New episodes typically will shift to Hulu a day after their linear launch.

 “We’ve been incredibly fortunate to be acquired by the Walt Disney Company,” he said, calling it the best possible home for FX.

 Landgraf played up Disney’s streaming know-how, calling Disney+ an “instantly beloved consumer offering.”

 He said FX is well poised to be a streaming player with Hulu.
 He talked up FX’s relationships with prime producers.
 “You can’t compete at the highest level without the best talent,” he said.